-- 1. prepare a connection to a web service running on port 18083 of "localhost"; - 2. for the SayHello() function of the web service, generate a SOAP message like in the above example by encoding all arguments of the remote procedure call (which could involve all kinds of type conversions and complex marshalling for arrays and structures); - 3. connect to the web service via HTTP and send that message; - 4. wait for the web service to send a response message; - 5. decode that response message and put the return value of the remote procedure into the "result" variable.
+- 1. Prepare a connection to the web service running on port 18083 of "localhost". - 2.
+Generate a SOAP message similar to the above example for the SayHello() function of the web service by encoding all arguments of the remote procedure call (which could involve all kinds of type conversions and complex marshalling for arrays and structures). - 3.
+Connect to the web service via HTTP and then send that message. - 4.
+Wait for the web service to send a response message. - 5.
+Decode that response message and put the return value of the remote procedure into the "result" variable.

-Service descriptions in WSDL In the above explanations about SOAP, it was left open how the programming language learns about how to translate function calls in its own syntax into proper SOAP messages.
-In other words, the programming language needs to know what operations the web service supports and what types of arguments are required for the operation's data in order to be able to properly serialize and deserialize the data to and from the web service.
-For example, if a web service operation expects a number in "double" floating point format for a particular parameter, the programming language cannot send to it a string instead.
+Service descriptions in WSDL In the above explanations about SOAP, it wasn't explained how the programming language learns about how to translate function calls in its own syntax into proper SOAP messages.
+In other words, the programming language needs to know what operations the web service supports and what types of arguments are required for the operation's data in order to be able to properly serialize and descrialize the data to and from the web service.
+For example, if a web service operation expects a number in "double" floating point format for a particular parameter, the programming language cannot send it a string instead.